e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  driven by the contract replaces publication of everything with hiding annotations on top. **Probe-observed private cells** and the `Private(T)` fallback are rejected alongside — the former by the authority-inversion argument above, the latter as obviated by `local_types` (a wrapper inside `output_types` would break "declared = public" and introduce the layer's first wrapper type; a separate declaration encodes visibility by site instead).
+  driven by the contract replaces publication of everything with hiding annotations on top. **Probe-observed private cells** and the `Private(T)` fallback are rejected alongside — the former by the authority-inversion argument above, the latter as obviated by `w` (a wrapper inside `output_types` would break "declared = public" and introduce the layer's first wrapper type, where the return channel encodes privacy by where the value travels, with no declaration to write at all).
 So is the opt-in variant with a `Float64`-under-`Dual` diagnostic — it legislates an ambiguity that strictness dissolves.
-Rows 34 and 55.
+Rows 34, 55 and 165.

 ### 11.4 Failure walkthroughs (the error-locality grounding)